 WASHINGTON – U.S. Senators Brian Schatz (D-Hawai‘i) and Tim Scott (R-S.C.) and U.S. Representatives Earl Blumenauer (D-Ore.) and Mark Sanford (R-S.C.) introduced legislation that would help more vulnerable homeowners move out of dangerous flood zones.

 Yesterday, the House voted on a bill H.R.
 5698, which would expand federal criminal laws against harming or attempting to harm police officers.
 The bill passed 382 to 35, I along with 10 of my Republican colleagues voted against the bill.

-CHARLESTON, SC - Today, Representative Mark Sanford released his public schedule for Friday, September 29th through Monday, October 2nd.
+CHARLESTON, SC - Today, Representative Mark Sanford released his public schedule for Saturday, May 12th and Sunday, May 13th.

 Today, the House passed H.R.
 3053, the Nuclear Waste Policy Amendments Act, which will work to finalize the Yucca Mountain site for nuclear waste storage and also authorize interim storage until the Yucca site is fully licensed and prepared to receive shipments.

 Today, the House voted on a bill that would require states and localities that receive federal grant funding for pretrial service programs to report specific information on defendants to the Justice Department.

 CHARLESTON, SC - Today, Representative Mark Sanford surprised George De La Cruz, a senior at Cane Bay High School, by dropping by the school and letting George know that he is the winner of the 2018 Congressional Art Competition for South Carolina’s First District.